 Most travel agents specializing in Disney are “no fee” agencies, meaning that it costs you no more to book through them than it does to book through Disney (they get their cut from Disney).
 If you are unsure of what package might be best for you–or need personalized help with any aspect of your trip–we highly recommend contacting an “Authorized Disney Vacation Planner” (those are the magic words to look for) and having them help you.

-Worth noting is that even though you can save a lot with these packages, you’re saving that off Walt Disney World’s somewhat inflated on-site pricing.
-We believe it’s worth it to pay a premium for the “Disney Difference” and location, but we are huge Disney fans.
-If you’re not a Disney fan, it may not matter as much to you.
+Even though you can save a lot with these packages, you’re saving that off Walt Disney World’s somewhat inflated on-site pricing.
+We believe it’s worth it to pay a premium for the “Disney Difference” and location, but that may not matter as much to you.
 If your main criteria is to visit Walt Disney World inexpensively, you might want to look beyond the on-site packages Disney puts together.

 An alternative that is worth considering to save more money is booking a package through Expedia or Travelocity.
 Expedia offers a number of discounted vacation packages, but to get the best discounts, you need to bundle multiple aspects of your trip together.
 If using Expedia, look at the “Book together and save” amount saved before booking.